 Kane County Attorneys for Allocation of Parental Responsibilities

-Child Custody Lawyers Located in Geneva, Illinois
+Child Custody Lawyers Located in Saint Charles, Illinois

 If you are a parent, you do not need anyone to tell you how heart-wrenching the decision to divorce or forego marriage can be.
 Properly providing for your child can feel overwhelming, and it may seem completely impossible to cooperate with another parent constructively.
 Deciding how your parenting responsibilities will be split is a critical part of the divorce or break-up process, and our attorneys are fully equipped to help you do so reasonably, and with minimal contentiousness whenever possible.